Performance Max Audit: How to Make Automation Work for You

 While PMax is a powerful tool for scaling e-commerce revenue, but obviously "setting and forgetting" is a recipe for inefficiency.

-In 2025, the question isn't "What is Performance Max?"
+The question isn't "What is Performance Max?"
 The question is: "How much of my PMax budget is being wasted on low-quality inventory that claims credit for sales it didn't generate?"

 If rising costs are your bigger concern, see my piece on cost‑intent strategy for smarter spend.